Egon Brunswik: Other work

-Reception
+Reception and legacy

-Brunswik's ideas received wide attention during his lifetime and continue to do so.
-The extent of his direct influence on psychology, however, remains doubtful.
+According to Tolman "Brunswik's untimely death on 7 July 1955, at the age of 52, came just as his doctrines of functionalistic achievement, representative design and ecological validity had begun to arouse widespread attention both in this country and abroad."
+But the extent of his direct influence on psychology remains uncertain.

+Brunswik's probabilism is attracting increasing attention in the fields of learning, thinking, decision processes, perception, communication and the study of curiosity.
+Brunswik's emphasis on the importance of the environment is reflected in the increasing development of psychological ecology.

-The application of his ideas in decision analysis helped improve the decisions of experts in a variety of fields including cancer prognosis, oil trading, and evaluation of candidates for graduate schools or employment.
+The application of his ideas in decision analysis has helped improve the decisions of experts in a variety of fields including cancer prognosis, oil trading, and evaluation of candidates for graduate schools or employment.
 A specific, practical method for the application for Brunswik's models have been documented in the book How to Measure Anything: Finding the Value of Intangibles in Business by Douglas Hubbard.